49ers Acquire Pro Bowl LT Trent Williams From Redskins

 The defending NFC champion 49ers acquired seven-time Pro Bowl left tackle Trent Williams from the Washington Redskins on Saturday for a pair of draft picks and later announced that six-time Pro Bowler Joe Staley is retiring.

-The Niners sent a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams, who still must pass a physical for the trade to be finalized.
+But it made it easier that the Niners were able to find a replacement.
+They sent a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams, who still must pass a physical for the trade to be finalized.

 The 49ers had a big need at left tackle because Staley informed them he planned to retire.
 He announced it later Saturday, saying a deteriorating neck injury led to his decision to retire after 13 seasons.
 Staley also missed nine games last season with injuries to his leg and finger.